void-zhou/gitlearning/readme.txt

 Hello git world~!
 after delete
-git learning
+git learning and study
 everyday working hard
 <<<<<<< HEAD
 this is in dev branch added and safe
 =======